Affiliate links on Android Authority may earn us a commission. Learn more.

 - Plenty to watch: Chromecast with Google TV supports nearly every streaming service, as well as any app that’s available on Android TV.

-Best of the rest: 9 other media streaming devices worth considering
+The best of the rest: 9 other media streaming devices worth considering

 TiVo Stream 4K is great for live TV